SFS2X Docs / AdvancedTopics / game-api

 Also you will learn more interesting usages of Match Expressions in conjunction with the SFSGame class later in this very article.

-The invitation system included in SFS2X provides a generic framework for sending invitations to one ore more connected User(s) and easily manage their responses and the expiry of the invitation itself.
-Invitations can be used to challenge players in a game, invite buddies to the User's place, ask permissions for specific task such as adding the invited User in the Buddy List etc...
+The invitation system included in SmartFoxServer 2X provides a generic framework for sending invitations to one ore more connected users and easily manage their responses and the expiry of the invitation itself.
+Invitations can be used to challenge players in a game, invite buddies to the user's place, ask permissions for specific tasks such as adding the invited user in the Buddy List, etc.

-Creating an invitation is very simple, four basic parameters are needed:
+Creating an invitation is very simple, as four basic parameters are needed:

 - Inviter: the User starting the invitation